Spatially resolved star-formation histories of local post-starburst galaxies: Starburst and quenching spatial patterns consistent with recent mergers: Discussion

 Z20 found that strong, global starbursts can be triggered following final coalescence, but only a minority of the initial conditions led to multiple bursts.
 They also split one of their simulations into concentric radial shells, showing that the major merger induced a single coeval starburst that was much stronger and slower quenched in the centre (their fig. 6).
 Thus, even with the presence of strong AGN feedback, their galaxies did not experience inside-out quenching.
 However, the simulations of Z20 are clearly not consistent with our observations, where a burst occurs earlier in the outer regions and propagates inwards.
 We find a burst decline time that is slower than in the inner regions, unlike in these simulations.

 On the other hand, P23 found that the first starburst occurs shortly after the first pericentre passage in both the central and outer regions, with the SFR surface density in some outer regions exceeding pre-passage levels anywhere in the progenitors (their fig. 6).
 The starburst in the outer regions takes place in small fragmented pockets (their fig. 8), with the authors proposing tidal compression as the driving mechanism.
 Following final coalescence, a strong starburst occurs within the central $\sim1.5\;$kpc, while SFR in the outer regions falls gradually into quiescence.
 The tidal interactions lead to a morphological transformation of the system into a spheroid, and this transformation stabilises the gas and quenches the star formation following coalescence.
-With the absence of AGN feedback in these simulations, small amounts of molecular gas remain in the centre of the post-merger remnant, perhaps akin to that observed in many local PSBs \citep{french2015,french2023,alatalo2016,smercina2018,smercina2022,otter2022}.
+With the absence of AGN feedback in these simulations, small amounts of molecular gas remain in the centre of the post-merger remnant, perhaps akin to that observed in many local PSBs \citep{french2015,french2023,alatalo2016,smercina2018,smercina2022,otter2022,rasmussen2026}.

+The stabilisation of gas against the gravitational collapse that form molecular clouds via dynamical suppression have been shown by simulations to be an effective way to quench star formation while retaining substantial gas reservoirs \citep{gensior2020,gensior2021,porter2026}.
+These studies predict that as a result of the suppression process, the molecular ISM are more smoothly distributed with a lack of locally dense clumps.
+This has been supported by observations of nearby early-type galaxies exhibiting smooth ISM morphologies, while the ISM in nearby spiral galaxies are more clumpy and asymmetrical \citep{davis2022}.
+Interestingly, despite their high molecular gas surface densities for their SFRs, some nearby PSBs appear to show low fractions of dense molecular gas relative to their total molecular gas \citep{french2023}, which could be a result of quenching via dynamical suppression.

 Direct comparison between the P23 simulations and the observations presented here via forward modelling of the simulated spatially resolved optical spectra and molecular gas surface densities would be ideal to further identify similarities and differences, however even this simple comparison reveals that our SFH results better match the P23 simulations than those of Z20.